Private William Marchant (1925)

 Capbadge of the Royal Army Medical Corps

-In November 1916, Mrs W Marchant of Eastham Place, Yates Hay Road heard that William had been drowned in Mesopotamia.
-Capt J Scott of his Casualty Clearing Station wrote:
+In November 1916, the tragic news arrived at Eastham Place, Yates Hay Road: William had been drowned in Mesopotamia.
+Dorothy Marchant, living with her in-laws received a letter from that Capt J Scott of William’s Casualty Clearing Station:

 “Your husband had evidently gone down to bathe in the river and slipped.
 The stream is a most treacherous one and the current strong and he must have been carried away to the deep water.
 We recovered his body and he has been buried in the churchyard.
 A cross will be placed over his grave.